vangav/vos_backend/README.md

 # quick start example: [calculate sum](https://github.com/vangav/vos_calculate_sum)

+> this tutorial explains how to generate and use the first vangav backend service
+> 5-10 min

 vos_calculate_sum is a service that takes a two floats (a and b) request and returns a double (c) response representing the summation of a and b

 ### init